kieranSharley/Lighthouse-web-notes/README.md

 # Kieran Sharley's notes

-## This repository contains all of the notes taken by [Your Name] for the Lighthouse Labs Web Development Bootcamp.
+## This repository contains all of the notes taken by [Kieran](https://github.com/kieranSharley/Lighthouse-web-notes) for the Lighthouse Labs Web Development Bootcamp.